Understanding house sum insured

 Why you need to calculate your sum insured

-If your house is destroyed by events such as storm, flood, earthquakes, natural landslips or volcanic eruptions it may be rebuilt up to your sum insured.
+If your house is destroyed, for example by a storm or flood, it may be rebuilt up to your sum insured.

-If your house is destroyed by a fire (except fire following a natural disaster) you may be covered for up to 20% more than of your sum insured.
+If your house is destroyed by a fire (except a natural hazard fire) you may be covered for up to 20% more than your sum insured.

 Calculating your sum insured